Lymah123/js-project-webpage-color-changing/README.md

 - D9.
 I designed a contact page and an about us website.
 - D10.
 I made the hotel website more responsive.
-I made adjustment to the home page, added a banner section to the home page, and added a footer to the About page contact page
+I made adjustments to the home page, added a banner section to the home page, and added a footer to the About page contact page